Tom Uglys Bridge: 1929 bridge

-Following a long campaign by local councils and motoring authorities, a New South Wales Government loan to Sutherland Shire Council was used to finance the replacement of one of the punt services across the Georges River.
+Following a long campaign by local councils and motoring authorities, a Government of New South Wales loan to Sutherland Shire Council was used to finance the replacement of one of the punt services across the Georges River.
 The Bill for the building of a bridge across the Georges River was introduced into New South Wales Parliament in 1923, and the foundation stone for the bridge was laid on 7 June 1924.
 The funds borrowed by Sutherland Shire Council were to be repaid by a bridge toll once it was opened.
 As use of the punt was free the bridge toll was controversial.
 The crossing was first opened for traffic on 26 April 1929, and officially opened by the Governor of New South Wales on 11 May 1929.
-It was known as the "George's River Bridge".
+It was known as the George's River Bridge.

 The 1929 bridge consists of nine steel truss spans forming a total length of 499 m; six spans were 69.5 m and three spans were 27.4 m.
 The bridge was designed by Percy Allan who designed many bridges in New South Wales including the Pyrmont Bridge.
 When the bridge was opened it was the longest bridge in Australia.

 The toll was collected on the Sylvania side of the bridge by toll collectors who stood on the road.
-On 31 May 1952 the tolls were removed when the Council had repaid the loan to the NSW Government.
+On 31 May 1952 the tolls were removed after the council repaid the loan to the Government of New South Wales.

-In the late 1940s the lanes on the bridge were reconfigured to provide a third lane, and this allow the introduction of a tidal flow system (northbound in the morning and southbound in the evening), which continued until the second bridge was opened.
-Notwithstanding the creation of the third lane, by the mid 1960s congestion had grown to a significant level, especially on summer weekend afternoons.
+In the late 1940s the lanes on the bridge were reconfigured to provide a third lane, and this allowed the introduction of a reversible lane (northbound in the morning and southbound in the evening), which continued until the second bridge was opened.
+Notwithstanding the creation of the third lane, by the mid-1960s congestion had grown to a significant level, especially on summer weekend afternoons.
 However it was not for another twenty years that funding was allocated by the New South Wales government for the design and construction of a duplicate bridge.

 In 2006, the 1929 steel truss bridge was repainted.
 The original lead paint was removed using a blasting process and an air extraction system was employed to safely remove airborne particles, protecting the environment as well as the workers.

 The 1987 bridge

+Tenders for a second bridge were called for in 1983.

-The second bridge, which opened on 17 October 1987, also comprises nine spans (in order to place the piers in line with those of the first bridge) of three identical steel box girders, composite with a cast-in-place reinforced concrete deck; the major spans are 70 m in length with end spans of 50 m.
+It opened on 17 October 1987, also with nine spans (in order to place the piers in line with those of the first bridge) of three identical steel box girders, composite with a cast-in-place reinforced concrete deck; the major spans are 70 m in length with end spans of 50 m.

 The new bridge was designed to carry four lanes of traffic.
-During repair work on the 1929 bridge, when it was temporarily closed to traffic, the 1987 bridge was configured both for one lane northbound and three lanes southbound.
+During repair work on the 1929 bridge, when it was temporarily closed to traffic, the 1987 bridge was configured to carry one lane northbound and three lanes southbound.